 3) Traction Alopecia

-We will begin with hair breakage as that is the easiest to recognise and to reverse.
+We begin with hair breakage as that is the easiest to recognise and to reverse.
 It is often a matter of altering the way that you treat your hair.

 Traumatic Alopecia (Hair Breakage) can occur at any location on the head and it is directly related to trauma or injury of the strands of hair.
 There are some women who report that they have a “weak” spot where the hair will break, re-grown and break again in that same area.